 Toxicity of Aeonium 'Superbang'

-Aeonium 'Superbang' is considered non-toxic, so growing around children and pets is safe.
+Aeonium 'Superbang' is considered non-toxic, so it is safe to grow around children and pets.

 Photo Gallery